You are here

 Rovereto has become an industrial innovation centre also in the field of green building, renewable energy, environmental technology, natural resources, and the circular economy.
 Currently the Green Innovation Factory hosted in the former Manifattura Tabacchi is a cluster where businesses, start-ups, and research and training centres can interact.
 It hosts over 50 business and research bodies, including the Microsoft Research Centre, a computational biology centre set up in collaboration with the University of Trento.

-With the aim of supporting innovation and technology transfer in Trentino, the Autonomous province of Trento promoted the creation of HIT – Hub Innovazione Trentino, a Consortium set up by the University of Trento, FEM (Edmund Mach Foundation), FBK (Bruno Kessler Foundation), and Trentino Sviluppo.
-HIT is a corporate consortium for advanced technology transfer and innovation.
+With the aim of supporting innovation and technology transfer in Trentino, the Autonomous Province of Trento promoted the creation of HIT – Hub Innovazione Trentino, a Foundation set up by the University of Trento, FEM (Edmund Mach Foundation), FBK (Bruno Kessler Foundation), and Trentino Sviluppo.
+HIT Foundation focuses its activities on advanced technology transfer and innovation.
 It acts as a catalyser for projects and supports its members scouting new funding and development opportunities.
 It plays a pivotal role in the implementation of the Smart Specialisation Strategy focussing on commercializing locally-developed technology, accelerating innovative businesses, and taking part to major national and European research and innovation programmes and projects.